dmironenko/tomato/README.md

 Docker

 # Dockerization
-Frontend has Dockerfile-s to create images.
+Frontend has Dockerfile to create images.
 It runs in nginx server with additional configuration to access backend (see ui\nginx\default.conf)
 Backend docker image can be created with mvn docker:build.

 # How to create images